ilia92/homes_mining/home_univ/pho/Readme.txt

 mining UBQ, **ProgPOW** for mining BCI, and **dual mining** Ethash/ETCHash/Ubqhash with **Blake2s**.

-The hashrate is generally higher than Claymore’s Ethereum miner (we have measured about 0.4-1.3% hashrate improvement but your results may be slightly lower or higher depending on the GPUs, drivers, and other variables).
-To achieve highest possible hashrate on AMD cards you may need to manually adjust the GPU tune factor (a number from 8 to about 400, which can be changed interactively with the "+" and "-" keys while the miner is running).
+The hashrate is generally higher than Claymore's Ethereum miner (we have measured about 0.4-1.3% hashrate improvement but your results may be slightly lower or higher depending on the GPUs, drivers, and other variables).

-If you have used Claymore’s Dual Ethereum miner, you can switch to PhoenixMiner with minimal hassle as we support most of Claymore’s command-line options and configuration files.
+If you have used Claymore's Dual Ethereum miner, you can switch to PhoenixMiner with minimal hassle as we support most of Claymore's command-line options and configuration files.

 Please note that PhoenixMiner is extensively tested on many mining